RetroReversing/retroReversing/categories/misc/Books.md

 * **Steve Rabin** - Specializes in Game AI books such as the Game AI Wisdom series.
 * **Wolfgang Engel** - Specializes in game graphics, specifically shader development, writing books such as the ShaderX series.

+## Notable Series
+We have a seperate post on the excellent "Game Programming Starter Kit" series.
+It was a very successful way to provide professional PC development software along with industry standard books to amateur developers.
+It even included Visual Studio and later on some other software such as Dark Basic.

+{% include link-to-other-post.html post="/GameProgrammingStarterKit" description="For more information about the Game Programming Starter Kit series check out this post." %}

+---

 ## Published in 1976
 This section will cover books related to game development published in the year 1976, the year when the home game console market was just starting to take off with the release of the **Channel F**.
 It was also the year that Zilog would launch their Z80 microchip which would be used in many consoles and home computers in the future.